-Previously, I did research in mathematics and physics.
-I've worked on projects in knot theory, neutrino physics, and quantum many-body localization.
+In the past, I've worked on projects in knot theory, neutrino physics, and quantum many-body localization.
 In industry, I've worked in computational geophysics, reinforcement learning for robotics, and natural language processing with LLMs at a startup I founded.

-Physica D: Nonlinear Phenomena (twitter thread, blog, link to talk)
+arXiv, Physica D: Nonlinear Phenomena (twitter thread, blog, link to talk)

 We observe a complexity phase transition in grokking neural networks, which suddenly transition from memorization to perfect generalization.
 We find that during this transition, there is a corresponding rise and fall of complexity in the networks.
 We explain this phase transition using ideas from Kolmogorov complexity and rate-distortion theory, and derive a principled lossy compression framework for neural networks which allows us to track their complexity dynamics.

-ICRA 2025, project page, twitter thread
+arXiv, ICRA 2025, project page, twitter thread

 We demonstrate robot policies trained purely offline in a world model transfer to the real world zero-shot.
 LUMOS is an upgrade to DITTO, adding planning in the learned world model latent space for improved long-horizon performance.
 LUMOS conditions on natural language commands to perform multi-task manipulation with a single network.